Wherever I Go (OneRepublic song)

 "Wherever I Go" is a song recorded by American pop rock band OneRepublic.
 It was released on May 13, 2016 through Mosley Music Group and Interscope Records as OneRepublic's first single after a long period of focus on the band's Native Tour, which had been extended in May 2014, resulting in the band's longest period between new releases.
 The song was revealed and released at the end of a week of teasers, as the lead single from the band's fourth studio album Oh My My (2016).
 It was written and produced by lead singer Ryan Tedder, bassist/cellist Brent Kutzle and producer Noel Zancanella.
 The song was recorded at Revolution Studio, Toronto, Ontario, and Ritz-Carlton, Moscow, Russia, with additional recording at Neptune Valley and Waterloo Studios, Los Angeles in 2015.
 "Wherever I Go" is a funk rock, synth-pop, electropop and new wave song, featuring piano lines and a funk-driven rhythm, with lyrics on obsessive love.

 The single debuted at number 67 on the US Billboard Hot 100, before climbing several positions to its peak at number 55, marking the second time that a lead single from the band has not reached the top twenty on the Billboard charts.
 The song reached the top twenty in several other countries.
-Upon release, the song received universal acclaim from music critics, being praised for its bold production, danceable beats, unconventional instrumentation and Tedder's vocals.
+Upon release, the song received acclaim from music critics, being praised for its bold production, danceable beats, unconventional instrumentation and Tedder's vocals.
 "Wherever I Go" has sold 3 million downloads and was certified double-platinum by the Federazione Industria Musicale Italiana for selling over 100,000 copies in Italy and certified gold by the British Phonographic Industry for selling over 400,000 copies in the UK.
 At the 2016 Teen Choice Awards, the song was nominated in the Choice Rock Song category.

 The "Wherever I Go" music video, directed by Joseph Kahn accompanied the song's release.
 Following the aesthetic presented on the cover of the single, created by Brazilian street artist Speto, the video's theme is based on a quote from Henry David Thoreau's 1854 book Walden: "The mass of mankind lead lives of quiet desperation", and focuses on a day in the life of a Korean businessman (Kenneth Choi), stuck in his daily routine.
 The video scored several accolades; was nominated in the EMA's Best World Stage Performance category at the 2016 MTV Europe Music Awards and the Los 40 International Video of the Year category at the LOS40 Music Awards 2016.